RoelYoon/CP-Club-Website-And-API/README.md

 ![Cow](/../media/images/cow2.png)

-For example, this simple .png of a cow is over 5MB by itself.
-Rendering this cow on a webpage just once would be using 0.5% of our entire *monthly* network egress.
+For example, this simple .png of a cow is over `5MB` by itself.
+Rendering this cow on a webpage just once would be using `0.5%` of our entire *monthly* network egress.

 I'll make *very* conservative estimates in order to make sure we won't be paying any unexpected bills.
 Let's say our web server deals with `100,000 HTTP requests` every month, with browser caching out of the equation.
 This is over `130 HTTP requests/hour`, which I believe is a safe overestimate for a highschool club website.

-With this rate, we can figure out how much network egress each HTTP response should have:
+With this rate, we can figure out the maximum network egress each HTTP response should take:

 `1GB / 100000 HTTP Responses = 10KB / 1 HTTP Response`.

 So in each HTTP response, we should send at most 10KB of data.
-This is a feasible amount to work with: if we again make the quite conservative assumption that a webpage's HTML, CSS, and JavaScript files each have 300 lines of code with around 25 chracters per line, a HTTP response containing all the webpage's files will be only about 7.5KB.
+This is a feasible amount to work with: if we again make the quite conservative assumption that a webpage's HTML, CSS, and JavaScript files each have 300 lines of code with around 25 chracters per line, a HTTP response containing all the webpage's files will be only about `7.5KB`.

 Remember, this is a very conservative estimate too.
-Most browsers will automatically cache HTTP responses from our web server, and it is unlikely the number of HTTP requests will even approach `50,000 HTTP requests/month`.
+Most browsers will automatically cache HTTP responses from our web server, and it is unlikely the number of HTTP requests will even approach `50,000 HTTP requests/month`, so we realistically have `>20KB / 1 HTTP Response`.